pfj3/SwiftSlackbots/README.md

 webhookbot.sendSideBySideMessage(fallback: "New Side by Side Message", pretext: pretext, fields: fields)
 ```

-Unneeded fields may be specified as "nil" or ignored entirely; they each default to nil.

 #####Slack's documentation describes the fields for a rich text message as follows: